Layr-Labs/eigenlayer-contracts/docs/avs/task/TaskMailbox.md

 Creates a new task in the system.
 The method performs several validations and operations:

 1. Validates that the executor operator set is registered and has a valid configuration
+2. Validates that the task SLA does not exceed MAX_TASK_SLA
+3. Checks certificate staleness to ensure the operator table reference timestamp is fresh enough for the task SLA
-2. Calls the AVS task hook for pre-creation validation
+4. Calls the AVS task hook for pre-creation validation
-3. Calculates the task fee using the AVS task hook
+5. Calculates the task fee using the AVS task hook
-4. Generates a unique task hash
+6. Generates a unique task hash
-5. Transfers the fee from the caller to the TaskMailbox
+7. Transfers the fee from the caller to the TaskMailbox
-6. Stores the task with its current configuration snapshot
+8. Stores the task with its current configuration snapshot
-7. Calls the AVS task hook for post-creation handling
+9. Calls the AVS task hook for post-creation handling

 *Effects*:
 * Increments `_globalTaskCount`